The biggest factor in this climate conundrum? Dog and cat foods, which require large amounts of natural resources to produce.

 When rethinking your pet’s diet, it’s always a good idea to make sure you’re giving the appropriate portions.
 Keeping your pet at their ideal weight will help ensure a longer, happier life.
 (Plus, when you avoid overfeeding, you cut back on your pet’s carbon pawprint!)

-A number of factors will influence how much you should feed your pet:
+A number of factors will influence how much you should feed your pet, including:

-· Age: Puppies, kittens, nursing animals, and senior cats require additional calories and special formulations.
+Age: Puppies, kittens, nursing animals, and senior pets require additional calories and special formulations.

 Calorie calculators such as those developed by the Pet Nutrition Alliance can serve as general guidance.
 However, each pet is unique, so review your portion plan with your veterinarian.